schleuder/schleuder-website/docs/index.md

 This keyword must be send to the normal list-address: `listname@hostname`.

 x-attach-listkey:
 : Attachs the public key of the list.
-Probably most useful when in combination with x-resend.
+Probably most useful in combination with x-resend.

 #### Other